sanskrit/sanskrit/README.md

 ========

 This is a general-purpose package for dealing with Sanskrit data of any kind.
-It currently operates on the sound and letter levels, with modules like:
+It currently operates at and below the word level and below, with modules like:

+- `query`, for accessing linguistic data
 - `sandhi`, for applying and undoing sandhi changes
 - `sounds`, for testing sounds and getting the meter of a phrase
 - `sanscript`, for transliterating Sanskrit from one script to another